cruelandunusual/PowerShell_Get-Size/README.md

-This is my collection of PowerShell scripts, including my `Get-Size` module, which shows a more human readable size value when listing files and directories, inspired by the `-h` switch when using the BASH `ls` command.
+This is my PowerShell `Get-Size` module, which shows a more human readable size value when listing files and directories, inspired by the `-h` switch when using the BASH `ls` command.

 It's not very useful that `Get-ChildItem` shows filenames in bytes, it's difficult to understand at a glance, and in any case it only shows the `Length` property for files, not folders, e.g.: